-ANXO (AN-CHO) is a common first name in Northern Spain and it is also a nickname for Basajaun, a Basque mythological creature that is something like a benevolent Bigfoot.
+ANXO (AN-CHO) is a common first name in Northern Spain and it is also a Galician synonym for Basajaun, a Basque mythological creature that is something like a benevolent Bigfoot.
 Having taught humans agriculture, ironworking, and shepherding, Basajaun retreated to the darkness of the forests where he remains a bridge between the natural world and humanity.

 Restaurant veterans Sam Fitz, Rachel Fitz and Cooper Sheehan founded ANXO after working with beer for the better part of a decade.
 Cider offered new and exciting unexplored opportunities that were confirmed after touring cider country in England, Spain, Basque Country, France, and the Pacific Northwest and Eastern Seaboard of the United States.